carmelvineyard/ManagersAndMorePegboard/README.md

 - My guess is that making something that accesses information outside the company's network would be a violation of our IT policy
 - The front desk machine is running Windows 7 Pro (not entirely relevant, but somewhat noteworthy)

-So, I could just make a local file, right?
-In theory, yes.
-And I have.
-Using Notepad, VSCode, and GitHub.
+My solution: a local html file.
+Written using Notepad, VSCode, and GitHub.

 To keep security and privacy concerns to a minimum, this is what I have done:
 - The names on Github are different than the actual managers (Master Detective Clue FTW)
-- The code does not access *anything* outside the local machine:
+- The code does not access *anything* outside the local file:
   - No jQuery
   - No Bootstrap
   - No online database
-  - **vanilla JS, CSS Flexbox, and local storage** *(not even cookies)*
+  - **Only vanilla JS and CSS Flexbox**

 I have done a *lot* of research (while answering phones).